-1103 - Global Energy Issues - 3 credit hours
+SEA 1103 - Introduction to Sustainable Studies - 3 credit hours

-This is a cross-disciplinary course open to all majors.
-The course critically examines issues associated with the technical, economic, societal, environmental, and geopolitical aspects of energy and sustainability.
-The course is taught through lectures, discussions, hands-on activities, field trips, and invited speakers.
-Course rotation: Fall.
+This is a transdisciplinary course open to all majors that examines the interrelated environmental, economic, and social problems facing humanity at local, regional, and global scales.
+It introduces students to the principles, ideas, and practices of sustainability as an academic discipline.
+Students will spend the semester exploring aspects of sustainability that include ecological principles, sustaining natural resources and biodiversity, and sustaining human societies.
+It is taught through lectures, discussions, hands-on activities, field trips, and invited speakers.
+Course rotation: Fall and spring.
 General Education: Core - Application & Integration of Knowledge.

-1203 - Solutions in Sustainability - 3 credit hours
+SEA 1203 - Solutions in Sustainability - 3 credit hours